voldemortX/pytorch-auto-drive/SEGMENTATION.md

 python tools/synthia_data_list.py
 ```

-1. If you are using ERFNet, download the ImageNet pre-trained weights *erfnet_encoder_pretrained.pth.tar* from [here](https://github.com/Eromera/erfnet_pytorch/tree/master/trained_models).
+1. If you are using ERFNet, download the ImageNet pre-trained weights *erfnet_encoder_pretrained.pth.tar* from [here](https://github.com/Eromera/erfnet_pytorch/tree/master/trained_models) and put it in the main folder.

 2. Here are some examples for segmentation: